 Visibility of scars

 To ensure you have realistic expectations, it’s important to understand that while the incisions are tiny, you may notice a small scar at the targeted sites.

 If you are fair skinned, it’s unlikely you’re going to have any issue with scarring.
 Once the incision area has healed, it typically turns pink and then white; blending into the skin.

-It’s also important to inform your cosmetic practitioner or plastic surgeon if you have a tendency towards Keloid scarring.
+It’s also important to inform your cosmetic practitioner or doctor if you have a tendency towards Keloid scarring.
 Keloid scars are often raised and have a darker and red appearance than the surrounding skin.
 These can occur after any type of skin injury whether that’s an accidental cut to the skin or incisions from cosmetic procedures such as liposuction or tummy tuck.